CMRI-ProCan/ProCanFDL/README.md

 ### Training on ProCan Compendium

-This script trains models using the ProCan Compendium dataset with federated learning:
+This script trains models using the ProCan Compendium dataset (n = 7,525 samples from 30 cohorts) with federated learning:

 ```bash
 cd ProCanFDL